 Despite the crash in prices, rental yields are still low.
 In August 2009, luxury apartments in Vilnius yielded 4.44% on average, according to the Global Property Guide.
 Smaller units (30 sq. m.) achieved higher yields at around 6.3%, while slightly bigger units (90 – 200 sq. m.) had yields ranging from 3.8% to 4%.
 In contrast in 2002, Vilnius yields typically ranged from 8% to 10%.

-Then in 2011, the Lithuanian economy expanded strongly, with a real GDP growth rate of 5.9%, the second fastest pace in the EU.
-In the third quarter of 2012, the economy grew by 3.3% from a year earlier (working-day adjusted), after expanding by 4.2% in Q1 and 3.2% in Q2 2012, according to Statistics Lithuania.
+Then in 2011 the Lithuanian economy began to expand strongly, with real GDP growth of 5.9%, the second fastest pace in the EU.
+In 2012, the economy grew by a healthy 3.6%.
+In the second quarter of 2013, the Lithuanian economy expanded by 3.7% from a year earlier, after an annual growth of 3.5% in the previous quarter, according to Statistics Lithuania.

 The Lithuanian government compounded its difficulties by actually lowering its income tax rate in the middle of the global crisis.
 Lithuania’s tax rate is now lower than Estonia’s 21% and Latvia’s 26%.